LittleKingsguard/Eternity-Core/SceneLevel/Rounds/ActionPoints.md

-Action Points (AP) is gained at the start of each Round, derived from the Scene's chosen Action Abilities.
-The total can be raised up to the soft cap by spending APA on a point-for-point basis.
+Action Points (AP) are gained at the start of each Round, with each character gaining AP equal to the number of players.
+The total can be raised up to double by taking Distraction on a point-for-point basis.

 Action Points are used for taking additional Actions during the Round, Reacting to other character's Actions, and raising the character's Initiative.
 Each point of Initiative costs 1 AP.